pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Now our voltage property has a dynamic validity range, either [-1, 1] or [0, 1].
+A side effect of this is that the property's docstring should be less specific, to avoid it containing dynamically changed information (like the admissible value range).
 In this example, the property name was :code:`voltage` and the parameter to adjust was :code:`values`, so we used :code:`self.voltage_values` to set our desired values.

 .. _family_of_instruments_with_similar_features: